 Brazil’s cuisine varies greatly among the regions.
 In the South, there is a high concentration of cattle ranches, resulting in a majority of dishes which are meat-centric.
 The North Western region has a heavy focus on tropical fruit as well as freshwater fish from the Amazon River.
 The North Eastern region is characterized by a strong African influence over both ingredients and cooking techniques.
 It is here where you will find dishes rich in spices and peppers.
 Of course, Rio de Janeiro has some of the best street food the world has to offer.

 Brazil has an interesting and rich food heritage, thanks to the culturally diverse communities which have evolved over time.
 While traveling through Brazil for 6 months, I had the delicious pleasure of experiencing many of the national and regional dishes.
-The following is my own definitive list of favorite dishes one must try while visiting Brazil.
+The following is my own definitive list of traditional Brazilian Foods you need to try now.
 Enjoy!

 Pão de Queijo (cheese bread)

 Get ready to be addicted.
+Pão de queijo is in my humble opinion one of the best traditional Brazilian foods, no, it is one of the world’s best foods!
 These warm rolls are crispy on the outside and all gooey goodness on the inside.
 Rather than wheat flour, these gluten-free pieces of bread are made with Cassava flour which contributes to the stretchy texture of the dough.

 When I volunteered with a pousada (bed and breakfast) through the volunteer exchange program HelpX, I helped to make the guests breakfast every morning in exchange for room and board.
 The women in the kitchen would prepare small versions of Pão de queijo which were about the size of a bouncy ball.
 However, if you wander the streets of Rio de Janeiro, you can find the larger versions, which I personally find more delicious.
 I could eat these all day, every day.